 - Cedar Park / Round Rock – 45+, family-friendly area with lots of school districts

 If you’re a renter and looking for areas in Austin with affordable rent, I recommend South Austin and North Austin.

 With a booming economy, an awesome eclectic culture, and an array of incredible things to see and do, it’s no wonder that Austin, Texas is becoming a popular place to work and live.

 If you’re thinking about moving to Austin, there are several things you need to know before you make the journey.

 From a burgeoning music and arts scene to incredible food and fun activities, read on for the ultimate guide all about Austin, Texas that you need to know before you make your move.

-Austin is a haven for people who love the outdoors – we are consistently voted one of the fittest cities in America.
+Austin is a haven for people who love the outdoors and want access to plenty of green space – we are consistently voted one of the fittest cities in America.

 - hike and bike trails like the Greenbelt

 - watch the bats fly out from the Congress Avenue Bridge during the summer